Choctaw Nation of Oklahoma: Great Irish Famine aid (1847)

 Midway through the Great Irish Famine (1845–1849), a group of Choctaw collected $170 ($ in current dollar terms) and sent it to help starving Irish men, women and children.
 "It had been just 16 years since the Choctaw people had experienced the Trail of Tears, and they had faced starvation...
 It was an amazing gesture.
 By today's standards, it might be a million dollars," wrote Judy Allen in 1992, editor of the Choctaw Nation of Oklahoma's newspaper, Bishinik.
 To mark the 150th anniversary, eight Irish people came to the US to retrace the Trail of Tears to raise money for Somalian relief.
-(Following publication of Angie Debo's The Rise and Fall of the Choctaw Republic, various articles corrected the cited amount of this donation, saying it was $170 ($).)
+(Following publication of Angie Debo's The Rise and Fall of the Choctaw Republic, various articles corrected the cited amount of this donation, saying it was $170 ($)).

-In 2015 a sculpture known as Kindred Spirits was erected in the town of Midleton, County Cork, Ireland to commemorate the Choctaw Nation's donation.
-A delegation of 20 members of the Choctaw Nation attended the opening ceremony along with the County Mayor of Cork.

-In 2018 Irish Taoiseach (Prime Minister) Leo Varadkar announced the Choctaw-Ireland Scholarship Programme - an opportunity for Choctaw students to study in Ireland.
-The program was launched "in recognition of the act of generosity and humanitarianism shown by the Choctaw Nation of Oklahoma towards the people of Ireland during the Great Famine of the mid-Nineteenth Century, and to foster and deepen the ties between the two nations today".
-However, the programme is only available for postgraduate students, and those studying at Cork University; within the disciplines of Art, Social Sciences or Celtic Studies.

 Controversy over Slaveholding and separation from Chickasaw Nation (1855)

 In Spring 1855, the ABCFM sent Dr. George Warren Wood to visit the Choctaw Mission in Oklahoma to resolve a crisis over the abolition issue.
 After arriving in Stockbridge Mission, Wood spent over two weeks days visiting missions including the Goodwater Mission, Wheelock Academy, Spencer Academy, and other mission schools.
 He met with missionaries to discuss Selah B Treat's June 22, 1848, letter permitting them to maintain fellowship with slaveholders.
 Ultimately, the crisis was not resolved, and by 1859, the Board cut ties to the Choctaw mission altogether.

 In 1855, the Choctaw and Chickasaw Nations formally separated.
 Doaksville served as the capital of the Choctaw Nation between 1860 and 1863.
 An 1860 convention in Doaksville ratified the Doaksville Constitution that guided the Choctaw Nation until 1906.
 The capital moved to Mayhew Mission in 1859, then to Chahta Tamaha in 1863.
 The Oklahoma Historical Society claims that Doaksville began to decline in importance in 1854, when the U.S. Army abandoned Fort Towson.